-I am proud that IDP, as an organization, are resolutely student first in our values.
+I am proud that IDP, as an organisation, are resolutely student first in our values.
 We truly believe if we get it right for students then everything else falls into place for our partners.

 We have a responsibility to students to guide them and help them to make the right decisions for their future.

 As the world begins to reopen, nations and economies will need highly educated, global citizens to rebuild.
-Higher education will power this effort and IDP stands side by side with institutions to maximize the impact of the bounce back.
+Higher education will power this effort and IDP stands side by side with institutions to maximise the impact of the bounce back.